jasonfeiwang/Anomaly-Detectors/doc/Data_Pipeline.md

    52.79% of the buildings have both kw_only and kwh_only meters.
 For these buildings, we might need to merge some of their meters so that both kw and kwh charges are represented in the same meter account.

    By deep-diving into the data, we found there are many cases where under the same Building_ID, two meter numbers share the same last 6 digits and billing windows of all the years.
 Usually one meter has zero values in all KW_Charges and one has zero values in all KWH_Charges.
-It seems reasonable to combined them.
+It seems the two meter numbers belong to the same account and therefore reasonable to combine them.

    Furthermore, by comparing the billing months, we noticed around 13% of the meters have been replaced by newer meters over the year under the same building.
 Combining them further reduced the number of meters of invalid types.